splunk/observability-workshop/content/en/tko/session-2/_index.md

 In order to simplify the workshop modules, a pre-configured AWS EC2 instance is provided.

-By the end of this technical workshop you will have an approach to demonstrating metrics collection for complex environments and services and be able to describe, at a high-level, what is required to instrument an application for distributed tracing.
+By the end of this technical workshop you will have an approach to demonstrating metrics collection for complex environments and services.